 - The debts of each spouse and whether either spouse is paying support for other children or previous spouses.

 One of the less obvious factors that the court considers is the tax consequences of the alimony award.
-An alimony payment is usually taxable to the person receiving it and deductible to the person paying it.
+Prior to 2019, alimony payments were usually taxable to the person receiving them and deductible to the person paying; that law has now changed.
 The actual list of factors is set out in the alimony statute, N.C.G.S. § 50-16.3A.